hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 ## Symbolic Links <a name="symlinks"></a>

-Sometimes you will have large files on a computing cluster that you would like to have in a few places.
+Sometimes you will have files or folders containing files on a computing cluster that you would like to have in a few places.
 A few examples where this might happen:

 1) The software package you are using wants you to have a specific directory structure for the data, but you do not want to move the data.
 2) There is a large file that is used as input to many different analyses and you would rather not have duplicate copies of it.

 Both of these are good places to implement *symbolic links*.
-Symbolic links can be thought of as arrows for computer, pointing to where a file is located, as we saw in the above example with the human reference genome.
+Symbolic links can be thought of as arrows for computer, pointing to where a file or folder is located, as we saw in the above example with the human reference genome.
 Symbolic links require negliable amounts of space and thus mean you can use them to point to large files elsewhere on the computing system.
 If these symbolic links get deleted or broken, they have no impact on the data they they were pointing to.
 Additionally, they can be named anything, so it can be helpful if a software package is looking for a specific name for an input file.

 Let's go ahead and make our own symbolic link.
 First, navigate to our `home` directory: